 Pine pollen is present throughout the profile.
 In l.p.a.z.
-DUN4: 2, this may be attributed to the typical over representation in fluvial, especially marine sediment due to the buoyancy of the saccate pollen.
-However, the expansion in l.p.a.z.
-DUN4: 3 there is an increase of pine and also the presence of spruce.
+DUN4: 3, this may be attributed to the typical over representation in fluvial, especially marine sediment due to the buoyancy of the saccate pollen.
+However, in l.p.a.z.
+DUN4: 5, there is a significant increase of pine and also the presence of spruce.
 The latter is non-native and along with pine these represent plantation.
 The pine rise from c.
-1650-1700 is seen in many pollen diagrams of the recent historic period (Long et al. 1999) and is attributed initially to planting of exotic conifers in parks and gardens after popularity resulting from John Evelyn's treatise Sylva.
-Subsequently, pine also increases in importance from forestry plantation.
-The pollen is anemophilous and is of regional rather than local origin.
+AD 1700 is seen in many pollen diagrams of the recent historic period (Long et al. 1999) and is attributed initially to planting of exotic conifers in parks and gardens after popularity resulting from John Evelyn's treatise Sylva.
+Subsequently, pine also increases in importance from forestry plantation and this may be the case here from AD 1920.
+The pollen is anemophilous and is of more regional rather than local origin.